wilburc/wilburc.github.io/_portfolio/ugh.md

 There’s no doubting the stress-relieving, cathartic value in complaining or confession.

 However, as *millenials*, we’ve fostered a culture around it.
-We love it.
-It’s not uncommon for someone to just, for the lack of a better term, go *off*, going on about the trivialities of the day.
+We love it — it’s not uncommon for someone to just, for the lack of a better term, go *off*, listing the trivialities of the day.

 ![ugh background](/files/ugh_background.png "ugh. background")